-Republic of Azerbaijan Islamic Republic of I Iran Republic of Kazakhs tan Russian Federation Turkmenistan ---------- ------------------------------------- -------------------------- ------------------------ --------------

-3.1 Lead Agency 1.
-According to the Iran's Waste Management Law, Department of Environment (DOE) is responsible for the supervision and good performance of collection, recycling and disposal of the wastes in Iran but the executive operations are carried out by municipalities that are subordinate to the Ministry of Interior.
-2. DOE is the Lead Agency of marine litter issues in the country.
-There is no separate body responsible for marine litter in Kazakhstan.
-At the same time, the issues of solid domestic waste (SDW) are within the competence of the Ministry of Ecology, Geology and Natural Resources of the Republic of Kazakhstan.
-In addition, in accordance with the Environmental Code of the Republic of Kazakhstan and the Law of the Republic of Kazakhstan "On Local State Governance and Self-Government in the Republic of Kazakhstan", local executive bodies are charged with organizing a separate collection at Ministry of Natural Resources and Environment of the Russian Federation Federal Service for Nature Use Supervision (Rosprirodnadzor) Ministry of Transport of the Russian Federation Regional authorities 1.
-The Service Caspecocontrol" is the Lead Agency at the Turkmen coastal zone, which could be engaged in marine litter issues in future.
-2. Water quality, state control over the protection and rational use of water, land resources and atmospheric air in the Turkmen sector of the Caspian Sea is carried out by Caspecocontrol".
-The Service's activities extend to the waters of the Turkmen sector of the Caspian Sea from Cape Sue to Esenguly on the 52nd meridian, to enterprises, organizations, Self-Government in the Republic of Kazakhstan", local executive bodies are charged with organizing of the Caspian Sea from Cape Sue to Esenguly on the 52nd meridian, to enterprises, objects located in the Turkmen sector of the Caspian Sea, as well as on a two kilometres protected coastal strip of land, including other objects, which have a negative impact on sea waters and departing from said zone.
-3. Additional to the mentioned above the Service, the utilities of Turkmenbashi city are engaged in 3.2 Task 1.
-There is an advisory Separate target groups, are engaged in garbage cleaning up activities on the coastal zone and on the territory, adjacent to it.
-1. There is no directly Force committee in the DOE to consider implementation issues of London Protocol.
-Members of this committee are mainly from different sectors of the DOE and its provincial offices in coastal provinces in north and south of the country. working groups, committees responsible for marine litter do not exist. formed working group, committee or similar group or groups dealing with the marine litter issues.
-2. Following organisations can be listed: (a) The Service "Caspecocontrol", (b)
+Republic of Azerbaijan Islamic Republic of Iran Republic of Kazakhstan Russian Federation Turkmenistan 3.1 Lead Agency 1.
+According to the Iran's Waste Management Law, Department of Environment (DOE) is responsible for the supervision and good performance of collection, recycling and disposal of the wastes in Iran but the executive operations are carried out by There is no separate body responsible for marine litter in Kazakhstan.
+At the same time, the issues of solid domestic waste (SDW) are within the competence of the Ministry of Ecology, Geology and Natural Ministry of Natural Resources and Environment of the Russian Federation Federal Service for Nature Use Supervision (Rosprirodnadzor) Ministry of Transport of the Russian Federation Regional authorities The Service Caspecocontrol" is the Lead Agency at the Turkmen coastal zone, which could be engaged in marine litter issues in future.
+Water quality, state control over the protection and rational use of water,

+m nunicipalities that are Resources of the land resources and

+s ubordinate to the Republic of Kazakhstan. atmospheric air in the

+Ainistry of Interior.
+2 In addition in Turkmen sector of the

+DOF is the Load 5.
+III duullion, III Caspian Sea is carried

+2 2.
+DOE IS the Lead Environmental Code of out by

+Agency of manne inter the Republic of Caspecocontrol".
+The

+ssues in the country.
+Kazakhstan and the Law Service's activities

+of the Republic of extend to the waters

+Kazakhstan "On Local of the Turkmen sector

+State Governance and of the Caspian Sea

+Self-Government in the from Cape Sue to

+Republic of Esenguly on the 52nd

+Kazakhstan", local meridian, to

+executive bodies are enterprises,

+charged with organizing organizations,

+a separate collection at institutions, foreign

+advection disposal and companies, along the

+recycling of SDW routes of oil pipelines

+and gas pipelines in

+the territory indicated

+waters of

+Turkmenistan and

+other floating craft,

+objects located in the

+Turkmen sector of the

+Caspian Sea, as well

+as on a two

+kilometres protected

+coastal strip of land,

+including other

+objects, which have a

+negative impact on

+sea waters and

+departing from said

+zone.

+3. Additional to the

+mentioned above the

+Service, the utilities of

+Turkmenbashi city are

+engaged in garbage

+cleaning up activities

+on the coastal zone

+and on the territory,

+adjacent to it.

+3.2 Task 1.
+There is an advisory Separate target groups.
+1. There is no directly

+Force committee in the DOE to working groups, formed working

+consider implementation committees responsible group, committee or

+issues of London for marine litter do not similar group or

+Protocol.
+Members of this exist. groups dealing with

+committee are mainly the marine litter

+from different sectors of issues.

+the DOE and its provincial

+offices in coastal 2.
+Following

+provinces in north and organisations can be

+south of the country.
+"Coorcoorcoortrol" (b)

+2 Thora is also a Marina The Bellion Livelyimlik

+Committee based in the (City auministration),

+Dorto and Maritima Turkmonboobi oity: (d)

+Organization which Sonitory

+follows the onidomiologio Sorvico

+implementation and of the Balkan region:

+enforcement of the IMO (a) "Turkman

+decisions and resolutions maritime and river

+including the new IMO lines" Agency of the

+action plan which Ministry of Industry

+winnistry of muusity